Brilliant Watercolour Ideas

-As some of you may know I have recently come across the work of an artist called Michael Morgan.
+I have recently come across the work of an artist called Michael Morgan.
 He is a great watercolour painter, whose landscape paintings could be mistaken for oil or acrylic paintings such is their boldness.
-This man is now in his 80’s and obviously has a wealth of experience, but what is amazing is his sheer creativity.
+This man is now in his 80’s and obviously has a wealth of experience.
+What is really amazing about his painting is his sheer creativity.

 You will also notice an interesting play with perspective, the houses are painted as though we are looking straight at them as though they are close to our eye level, yet roads / paths are painted as though we are in a plane looking down on the landscape.
 This multiple view point is not new, but can be effective.
 The point is that this man experiments and is not restricted by tradition, he is always looking to push the boundaries.
 Isn’t that what we all should be doing?